wrannaman/redactpii-node/README.md

 // }
 ```

-#### Aggressive Mode
+### Aggressive Mode

-More permissive patterns to catch obfuscated or unusual PII formatting.
+Use more permissive regex patterns to catch obfuscated or unusual PII formatting:

 ```typescript
 const redactor = new Redactor({